Kinsa/ParkingAttendantBackend/readme.md

+# Parking Attendant

-_This project contains a means of tracking vehicle entries into a parking lot and assessing whether they have overstayed their session.
+This project contains a means of tracking vehicle entries into a parking lot and assessing whether they have overstayed their session.

+## Example Use Cases

+There are a series of use case scenarios which [are described and can be run in Postman](https://kinsacreative-9361599.postman.co/workspace/Kinsa-Creative's-Workspace~0b9e49cf-f915-49e3-833c-f71cae8edbe0/collection/49907170-7408272b-c732-468f-8f25-6613326e2065?action=share&creator=49907170).
+All that is required to access and run them is a free Postman account.

 ## API Documentation